dccmarketing/dcc-engineering/_includes/markdown/usable.md

 We typically do not use theme frameworks, although if one must be used, we prefer [Genesis by Studiopress](http://www.studiopress.com/features/).

-We do not typically use page builders either.
-If one must be used, please use [Tailor](http://gettailor.com/).
+We don't typically use page builders, but we do have a licensed copy of Divi by Elegant Themes and have used it for small, low-budget projects.